thomascastleman/teaching-compiler/README.md

   Defn(name: str, params: List[str], body: Expr)
 ```

+A valid program in the source language consists of 0 or more function definitions, followed by a body expression that will be evaluated as the result of the program.
+The body expression *must* appear last.

+For example source programs, see the `examples/` directory.

 ## Target Language

+The target language is an assembly language called `rasm`, for Randy's assembly.
+It does not run natively on hardware but instead runs in a virtual machine.

 | Instruction           | Description |
 | --------------------- | ---------------------------------------- |